-BAFTA's internship scheme provides a range of exciting opportunities within our unique organisation.
+BAFTA's internship and placement schemes provides a range of exciting opportunities within our unique organisation.

 Interested in applying for one of BAFTA's rolling internships?
 New vacancies will be announced on bafta.org/jobs and on Twitter and Facebook.
 In the meantime, read on to find out what it's like to work as a BAFTA intern, described by the people who know best.
 They also share a few application tips, and struggle to identify their favourite films.